Home

 Inna Varenytsia in Zaporizhzhia, Ukraine, contributed.

-Follow all AP tales on the conflict in Ukraine at https://apnews.com/hub/russia-ukraine
+Follow all AP stories on the battle in Ukraine at https://apnews.com/hub/russia-ukraine

 Quelle: apnews.com